 Incidentally, H.R.40 only pushes for a study of whether reparations are valid—and what modern compensation might look like—giving mere authorization to set an analysis into motion.

-And a thing is sure—opposition is guaranteed to specifically pound upon targeting inflammatory, divide-and-conquer ideas:
+And a thing is sure—opposition is guaranteed to specifically “revive” inflammatory, typical divide-and-conquer with nontruths.

-Saying vast American social advancement has given all Black Americans total access to the “American Dream”;
+Vast American social advancement has given “all” Black Americans total access to the “American Dream.”

 And what about this group: the LGBTQ mainstream—driven by white gay males?